fatash89/atom/doc/source/includes/sdk-specification.md

 ### Return Value

-Tuple of key parameter is stored at, and list of parameter fields written to.
+List of parameter fields written to.

 ### Spec